-No, Institutional Review Board (IRB) approval is only required at the time of award disbursement, it is not necessary to upload approval at the time of application.
+Institutional Review Board (IRB) approval is only required at the time of award disbursement.
+However a copy of the submission to the IRB must be submitted prior to the award.

 No, permitted all budget requirements have been adhered to, you may present your itemized budget in any manner you see fit.
-For additional information on budget requirements and spend caps, please visit the page linked here: Research Proposal Guidelines.
+For additional information on budget requirements and spend caps, please visit the page linked here: Proposal & Budget Guidelines.

 This is an optional upload field.
 As such it is not required that you upload anything here, however, this is an opportunity for applicants to detail any co-mentorship arrangements, how your team will support the proposed research, or other support mechanisms which may not be covered in the proposal or mentor letter.

 This should be the date you began your first faculty appointment at any institution, regardless of whether you are still currently in that appointment/role/institution.